rocky-linux/documentation/docs/books/web_services/022-web-servers-nginx.md

 * Accelerated reverse proxy with cache
 * Load balancing
 * Fault tolerance
-* Cached support for FastCGI, uWSGI, SCGI and memcached cache server
+* Cached support for FastCGI, uWSGI, SCGI, and Memcached cache server
 * Various filters for gzip, xslt, ssi, image transformation, and more
 * Support for SSL/TLS and SNI
 * HTTP/2 support